Danny-sc/Tutorial_1/index.md

 <img src="_main_files/figure-html/unnamed-chunk-13-1.png" style="display: block; margin: auto;" />

 There is a crucial point here.
 While the emulator has proposed points that lie in the desired range (particularly on the left hand side of the interval), it has also proposed points that certainly do not lie in that range.
 However, at these points  the range is contained within the band given by the emulator uncertainty bounds.
 Consider the right hand side of the interval: since the emulator has high variance there, it cannot rule out this region as unfeasible.
-This is the reason why `generate_new_runs` proposes points there: in this way, when a new emulator will be trained in the second wave of the process, it will be much more certain about the function value than our current emulator in the interval $[0.5,0.6]$.
+This is the reason why `generate_new_design` proposes points there: in this way, when a new emulator will be trained in the second wave of the process, it will be much more certain about the function value than our current emulator in the interval $[0.5,0.6]$.
 This will allow the new emulator to rule out the area quickly.

 ## Second Wave